vitr/vitr.github.io/_drafts/http-do-it-right.md

 ---
 layout: post
 title: HTTP do it right
-date:       2015-09-03 15:31:19
+date: {}
 author: Vitaliy Ryepnoy
 summary: HTTP and REST tips.
 categories:
   - http
   - rest
 thumbnail: heart
 tags:
   - welcome
   - to
   - carte
   - noire
+published: true
 ---

+HTTP & REST Principles

 Organising endpoints
 URLs identify resources, resources are some entities.
 A file is a resource, a user is a resource.
 Calling a method isn't a resource.